Arriva

-Arriva plc is a British multinational public transport company headquartered in Sunderland, England.
-It was established in 1938 as T Cowie Ltd. and through a number of mergers and acquisitions was rebranded Arriva in 1997 and became a subsidiary of Deutsche Bahn in 2010.
-Arriva operates bus, coach, train, tram and waterbus services in 14 countries across Europe.
-As of September 2018, it employed 61,845 people and operated 2.4 billion passenger journeys annually.
+During November 1997, the company was rebranded as Arriva.
+In the late 1990s and early 2000s, it disposed of its vehicle-hire and motor-retailing businesses.
+In February 2000, Arriva purchased MTL Holdings, which included its first UK rail franchises, Merseyrail Electrics and Northern Spirit.
+In April 2008, the LNWR train maintenance business was acquired.
+Arriva became a subsidiary of Deutsche Bahn in August 2010.
+Arriva operates bus, coach, train, tram and waterbus services in 10 countries across Europe.
+As of November 2023, it employed 35,500 people and operated 1.5 billion passenger journeys annually.
 It operates as three divisions: UK Bus, UK Rail and Mainland Europe.
-Deutsche Bahn announced in 2019 they wished to sell Arriva, but the sale was placed on hold as of November in that year.
+Deutsche Bahn announced in 2019 that it wished to sell Arriva, but such a sale was placed on hold as of November in that year.
+During the early 2020s, several of Arriva's continental European operations have been sold on.
+In October 2023, Deutsche Bahn agreed terms to sell Arriva to I Squared Capital with the transaction completed in June 2024.